baicunko/scanyourpdf/README.md

 # Pending
 - Contact form for people to send any PDF that may have failed the conversion process to check
 - Make a Contributing.md file for people to help

+# Pull request
+- I think everything is working for people to start contributing.
+Any questions or comments please feel free to send me an email at hello@scanyourpdf.com